What Are Sleeping Pills?

-There are a lot of these medications in the market which appear in numerous forms.
-Some of these are sold in tablet, capsule, or oral spray forms.
-Most of the benzodiazepine drugs are in tablet and capsule forms while an example of an oral spray type is Zolpimist.
-These medications also come in various colors and imprints or pill identifiers.
-Typically, the pill imprints include the brand name and the strength (usually expressed in milligrams) of the active component.
-Some tablets have unique perforations as an added pill identifier.
+Sleep medications also come in various colors and imprints or pill identifiers.
+Typically, the sleeping pill imprints include the brand name and the strength (usually expressed in milligrams) of the active component.
+Some sleeping medication tablets have unique perforations as an added pill identifier.

-What are the other names of Sleeping pills?
+What Are the Street Names of Sleeping Pills?

 - Zombie pills